IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 #### Arguments:
 ```
 quality: An integer specifying the quality of the compressed JPEG image ranging from 0 to 100.
-file: Specifies the image to be compressed
+file: Specifies the image to be compressed.
 ```
 #### Return:
 ```